 During the few short years that I was there, it was probably the best job I’d ever had.
 No scrub that, years later when I was working for myself and consulting to large international companies – that was the best job I ever had, but for completely different reasons.

 The new company was fantastic, it was literally one long party, with a great salary thrown in at the end of the month.
 To give you an idea, we were earning probably double what the average regional manager was making on a bad month to double that on a good month.

 Sadly, life keeps moving us forward

 About now, somebody at head office realized that their reps were earning better salaries than the MD.
 Like all companies when this happens, a commission only job is replaced by a mediocre salary and poor comm, plus the company Chevy was to be replaced by a golf, with our drivers taken away.
 Serendipitously at this time, I was offered a job with a large packaging company as National Sales manager for the tissue division, i.e. toilet paper.
-At that time, my new partner and I were living together, with me having filed for divorce, which my first wife refused to give me.
-With this hanging over me, and starting a new job in an industry I knew nothing about was a challenge, but I had a great boss and thankfully I picked up the job fairly quickly.
+Starting a new job in an industry I knew nothing about was a challenge, but I had a great boss and thankfully I picked up the job fairly quickly.
 The packaging company was the largest in South Africa and I stayed with them for nine years, working in different divisions and locations.
 I was known as Mr. Fix-it when it came to sales, which thankfully ultimately stood me in good stead.